Setting Lower Bounds on Truthfulness: A Presentation of Our Technique Via the Scheduling Problem

 In Subsection~\ref{sub-expectation} we strengthen this result by proving that the same lower bound holds even when one is willing to settle for truthfulness-in-expectation.
 Our proof relies on some of the ideas that appear in the proof of the previous lower bound but takes a different approach.
-In particular, we generalize the weak monotonicity requirement to fit the class of truthful randomized mechanisms, and explore the implications of this extended monotonicity on the probability distributions over allocations generated by such mechanisms.
+In particular, we generalize the weak-monotonicity requirement to fit the class of truthful randomized mechanisms, and explore the implications of this extended monotonicity on the probability distributions over allocations generated by such mechanisms.

-In Subsection~\ref{sub-sec-LB-Bayes} we turn to the notion of Bayesian Mechanisms, where players' valuations are drawn from a prior distribution that is common knowledge, and show a lower bound of 1.25 (restricting attention to deterministic mechanisms).
+In Subsection~\ref{sub-sec-LB-Bayes} we turn to the notion of Bayesian Incentive Compatible mechanisms, where players' valuations are drawn from a distribution that is public knowledge, and show a lower bound of $1.2$ for deterministic Bayesian mechanisms.